acloudmovingby/ESL-app-research/README.md

   - Emphasis on asking the big questions up front: what are biggest risks, why will this fail
   - Alternation of ideation / brainstorming and committing to certain ideas but only after a lot of exploration.
   - This was huge: building a prototype in **one day**.
   As an avowed masochistic perfectionist, this last point was extremely enlightening for me.
-It really made me aware of how a working prototype can be made without much time at all, and that a lot of time spent building projects can be wasted by taking too long to implement a not-so-well-thouhgt out idea and not isolating the biggest hypothesis/risk first.
+It really made me aware of how a working prototype can be made without much time at all, and that a lot of time spent building projects can be wasted by taking too long to implement a not-so-well-thought out idea and not isolating the biggest hypothesis/risk first.
 <img of hand-drawn plans for design project>
   For some of the prototypes I strictly followed the design sprint protocol: using day 1 to brainstorm big ideas and do research, Tuesday to ideate and brainstorm, Wednesday to make final committment and design choices, Thursday to build the prototype, then Friday to do user tests.